-- Project title - Project leader (name, title, affiliation, and email address)

-- Project collaborators (name, title, affiliation, and email address), including all persons or entities who will be directly supported by the proposed project - Project goals (200-word max) - Relevance to the goals and requirements of the NSRC Indigenous Forest Knowledge Fund (200-word max) - ◆ Project approach and methodology (200-word max) - Expected products, outputs, and potential outcomes (200-word max) - Plans for protecting Tribal intellectual sovereignty and culturally sensitive sites and materials and/or data management plan - Project budget and budget narrative: Contribution of matching funds is optional and will only be used as a funding decision criterion if projects are otherwise scored equally and funding is limited.
-See NSRC

-IFKF website for the budget and budget narrative template - ◆ Project timeline - ◆ Letter of support from Tribal leadership (one or more) - ◆ Letters from academic partners (if applicable) - ◆ Abstract for public posting - ♦ How would you like to guide media outreach related to your project?
+- Project title - Project leader (name, title, affiliation, and email address) - Project collaborators (name, title, affiliation, and email address), including all persons or entities who will be directly supported by the proposed project - Project goals (200-word max) - Relevance to the goals and requirements of the NSRC Indigenous Forest Knowledge Fund (200-word max) - ❖ Project approach and methodology (200-word max) - ❖ Expected products, outputs, and potential outcomes (200-word max) - Plans for protecting Tribal intellectual sovereignty and culturally sensitive sites and materials and/or data management plan - Project budget and budget narrative.
+Contribution of matching funds is optional and will only be used as a funding decision criterion if projects are otherwise scored equally and funding is limited.
+See https://nsrcforest.org/indigenous-forest-knowledge-fund for the budget and budget narrative template. - Project timeline - ❖ Letter of support from Tribal leadership (one or more) - ❖ Letters from academic partners (if applicable) - ❖ Abstract for public posting - ♦ How would you like to guide media outreach related to your project?